hzi-bifo/seq2geno2pheno/README.md

 	The core environment means the set of computational tools that are required to initiate Seq2Geno2Pheno.
 The environment, like those in the other parts of this package, is stated in a file that is recognizable by Conda, which makes the installation of everything achievable in one command.

-    3. Install the process-specific environment:

-	The computational environment required by each workflow differs.
-These environments will be automatically installed when for the first time called by a scheduled process.
-Therefore, we encourage every user to run Seq2Geno2Pheno with our toy dataset or any other small dataset to install these environments and facilitate future usages.

-    4. Finally, set the variable `PATH` and `SGP_HOME`.
-You may want to try
+    3. Finally, set the variable `PATH` and `SGP_HOME`.
+You may either manually set them up using:

 	```
 	export SGP_HOME=/where/the/seq2geno2pheno/is/at
 	export PATH=$SGP_HOME:$PATH
 	```

-	or inserting the above line in the `.profile` or `.bashrc` of your home directory, which will make the future usages easier.
+	or insert the above line in the `.profile` or `.bashrc` of your home directory.

+	Until here, the core environment of Seq2Geno2Pheno should have been installed.
+However, it still lacks the process-specific environments, which are computational environments required by only part of the workflows.
+These environments will be automatically installed when for the first time called by a scheduled process.
+Therefore, we encourage every user to run Seq2Geno2Pheno with a small dataset, such as our example dataset, to install these environments and facilitate future usages.

 ### Usage and Input